Leonidas-from-XIV/slacko/README.md

 -----------------------------

-The workflow is always very simple: you get a token from Slack either manually or my quwerying the OAuth API.
+The workflow is always very simple: you get a token from Slack either manually or my querying the OAuth API.
 Then you can instantly use any API method that Slacko supports.
 If you want, you can look at snapshot of [the Slacko docs](http://leonidas-from-xiv.github.io/slacko/) to see what functions are available (hint: all of them).